j2thex/j2thex.github.io/collections/_posts_en/2025-01-08-eating-your-own-dogfood.md

 Regular monitoring helps maintain momentum.
 Schedule check-ins to discuss findings, but keep them focused and action-oriented.
 A simple dashboard can help track progress, while clear communication channels ensure critical issues get immediate attention.

 Most importantly, create a cycle of continuous improvement.
 When people see their feedback leading to real changes, they become more invested in the process.
 Share success stories, celebrate improvements, and keep refining your approach based on what works best for your team.

+Make dogfooding part of your company culture rather than treating it as just another testing phase.
+Celebrate successes, share learnings, and continuously refine the process based on what works for your team.

 ## The bottom line